Anne Devlin: Later life and reminiscences

-After her release from prison in 1806, Devlin was employed for about four years as a maid by friends of the Emmet family.
+After her release from prison in 1806, Devlin was found starving in a Dublin slum by a Church of Ireland Clergyman, the Reverend Gamble, who brought her to Mrs. Hammond.
+Anne lived for five years at No. 20 Sir John Rogerson's Quay Mrs. housekeeper and companion to Elizabeth Hammond, until the latter's death in 1810.
+Mr. John Hammond and Elizabeth Fisher Hammond were friends of the Emmet family.
 She is likely the Anne Devlin who in 1835 is recorded as being employed by St Patrick's Hospital Dublin as a laundress but, exceptionally, with the status and pay of an "officer" of the institution.
 She may have been indebted again to the Emmets—Dr Robert Emmet, had served for over thirty years (1770-1803) as governor, physician and treasurer of St Patrick's — or possibly to a connection between her husband from 1811, a drayman William Campbell, and Patrick and Sarah Campbell who were respectively the master and matron of the hospital.

 During this period, in 1830, Devlin was extensively interviewed by the Carmelite brother and collector of reminiscences of the rebellions of 1798 and 1803, Luke Cullen.
 His transcriptions, held by the National Library of Ireland, were first edited by John J. Finegan and published in 1968 as The Anne Devlin Jail Journal.
 There is no record of Devlin herself having taken part in any further political action or agitation.